ReadyTalk/turnrest/client/README.md

-#TurnRestClient
+# TurnRestClient

 This is a JavaScript client for doing requests against a TurnRest server.
-A description of what this is work and the basics of how it works can be found at:
+A description of what this is and the basics of how it works can be found at:

 [IETF rtcweb-turn-rest](https://tools.ietf.org/html/draft-uberti-rtcweb-turn-rest-00)

-This client make a request to a TurnRest server and retrives a Json object with creditials and locations of services.
+This client makes a request to a TurnRest server and retrives a JSON object with credentials and locations of services.
 This request is cached until the TTL of the response is getting ready to expire.

-##API
+## API
 The client only has one simple function. `getTurnInfo()` The function takes the following arguments: